-Develop up to 10 two+-bedroom owner units, duplexes/townhomes, scattered site or in a designated residential subdivision/retirement community, with standard amenities, to meet the housing needs of low- to moderate income elderly households (31% to 80% AMI).
+Develop a minimum of 20 two+-bedroom owner units, duplexes/townhomes, scattered site or in a designated residential subdivision/retirement community, with standard amenities, to meet the housing needs of low- to moderate income elderly households (31% to 80% AMI).

-Total Estimated Cost: \$3,190,000.
-Estimated Cost Subsidy: 40% or \$1,276,000.
+Total Estimated Cost: \$6,400,000.
+Estimated Cost Subsidy: 40% or \$2,600,000.